tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/index.md

   pages and posts, and a continuous deployment workflow.
 navtiles_paragraph: >
   I run a full general practise clinic for all ages.

-  In addition to my initial degree training, since graduating in 2012 I have completed extensive additional training in the **treatment of children, young people and fertility** which are areas of work that require specialist training.
+  Since completing my Acupuncture degree in 2012, I have completed extensive additional training in the **treatment of children & young people** and the **treatment of fertility** which are both areas that require specialist training.

 features:
 - icon: fa-pencil